Adapt or die.AI made it that simple.

 30+ year thinking.
 Build like Berkshire, not like a lottery ticket.

 Proof: Still own every business after 5+ years.
-Zero exits.
-Zero regrets.
+Never sold.
+Never regretted it.

 Sovereignty Over Scale